nds-org/thinkchicago-examples/README.md

 git clone https://github.com/nds-org/thinkchicago-examples
 ```

-# Cloud9 Examples
-The terminal allows you to add any packages you want just like an
+The Terminal also allows you to add any packages you want just like an
 Ubuntu shell.
 This allows you to use `apt-get` to retrieve packages
 or `curl` / `wget` to retrieve and `unzip` binaries.